At SAYes we aim to inspire and inform leaders of social change.

 At SAYes we think of social change as a relationship-driven process.
 In other words we think that whatever the nature of an intervention – exercise, healthy eating, school attendance, job readiness, inclusiveness, gender equality – impact can be vastly improved if the intervention is delivered within the context of a supportive and strategic relationship.
 Transition Mentors leverage the power of social motivation and strategic planning to help us do good better.

-The theory of change for all programmes run on the TIL platform is fundamentally social motivation.
+The theory of change for all programmes run on the Transition to Independent Living (TIL) platform is fundamentally social motivation.
 It is the motivation and strategic direction created through the mentoring relationship that converts information, opportunities and resources into successful and fulfilling transitions.

 We are continually testing and refining our theory of change as well as our logic model using the best methods available.